aoloe/scribus-plugin-tableofcontents/README.md

 The paragraphs with the styles "h1", "h2", and "h3" get collected and they are inserted with the styles "toc1", "toc2", and "toc3".

-In order to run it you have to:
+In order to run the plugin you have to:

 - Create the styles "h1", "h2", "h3", "toc1", "toc2", "toc3".
 - Apply the style "h1", "h2", "h3" to some paragraphs.